StochasticBiology/odna-loss/README.md

 For example,
 `./run-all.sh downloadorganelles,processorganelles` would run the first two submodules in the "Data curation and production" part.
-`./run-all.sh default` is interpreted as `./run-all.sh downloadorganelles,processorganelles,manuallabel,processtreesmanual,getindicessimple,downloadgenomes,parsegenomes,complexes,datavisualisation,indexregression,bindingenergy,nuclearvsorganelle,otherorganellepredictors,supportingstatistics` and runs the default pipeline without full BLAST analysis.
+`./run-all.sh default` is interpreted as `./run-all.sh downloadorganelles,processorganelles,manuallabel,processtreesmanual,getindicessimple,downloadgenomes,parsegenomes,complexes,downloadotherorganelles,processotherorganelles,datavisualisation,indexregression,bindingenergy,nuclearvsorganelle,otherorganellepredictors,supportingstatistics` and runs the default pipeline without full BLAST analysis.

 The options are: